cyberengage/Magic_Phish/README.md

 # Prerequisites
 Ensure you have the following before you proceed:

- - A domain ready for setup, with the nameservers set to Vultr nameservers.
+ - A domain you own, with the nameservers set to Vultr nameservers (ns1.vultr.com & ns2.vultr.com).
+ - A Vultr Ubuntu 22.04 x64 VPS instance.
- - Linux user with sudo privileges.
+ - Non root linux user with sudo privileges.
- - Vultr account to deploy the VPS, with Vultr API key (this must be enabled on your account).
+ - Vultr API key (this must be enabled on your Vultr account).

 # Usage
 #### Clone this repository: